 Want to kick it up a notch?
 You can add essential oils like tea tree oil (oily skin), lavender oil (all skin types) or geranium oil (dry skin).
 Simply add 1-3 drops per teaspoon of coconut oil and mix well.

-Tips & Tricks of Cleaning Your Face with Coconut Oil
+Tips & Tricks for Cleaning Your Face with Coconut Oil

-Also, don’t be surprised if you experience a minor “detox” reaction with the oil cleansing method.
-While I didn’t experience this personally, because you are performing a “deeper” clean, you may experience a small increase in breakouts for a week or two as the dirty oil is brought to the surface.
-Believe me – the clearer skin on the other end is worth it!
+You may experience a minor “detox” reaction with the oil cleansing method.
+While I didn’t experience this personally, because you are performing a “deeper” clean, you may experience a small increase in breakouts for 2-3 weeks as the dirty oil is brought to the surface.
+Believe me, the clearer skin on the other end is worth it!

-After you’ve washed your face with coconut oil, in some cases, you will not need to put additional moisturizer on your face.
-Given that I always had dry skin, I made the mistake of continuing to massage more oil into my face post-cleanse which ended up being too much for my skin.
+After you’ve washed your face with coconut oil, in most cases, you will not need to put additional moisturizer on your face.
+Given that I always had dry skin, I made the mistake of moisturizing with coconut oil after cleaning my face with coconut oil, which ended up being too much oil for my skin.
 First, see how your skin does without moisturizer.
-If you end up feeling dry, or want to moisturize your face throughout the day, try this How to Make a DIY Facial Moisturizer.
+If you end up feeling dry after the coconut oil face cleansing, or want to moisturize your face throughout the day, try this DIY Facial Serum.

 I highly recommend using a DIY Apple Cider Vinegar Facial Toner post-cleanse to help freshen skin and remove any excess residue.
 This has helped my pours tremendously and always removes that little bit of dirt I seem to miss.

 As for storage, coconut oil is solid at room temperature.
 This means, you’ll need to store your coconut oil in a wide-mouth glass jar so you can scoop it out with a teaspoon or your finger when you’d like to use it.
-I use these mini Weck jars to store things like coconut oil, baking soda, etc. all throughout the house.
+I use mini Weck jars to store things like coconut oil or baking soda all throughout the house.

 Using Other Oils for The Oil Cleansing Method

 Coconut oil is just one of the many oils you can use to wash your face using the oil cleansing method.
-So – if coconut oil doesn’t work for you, you can use the exact same step-by-step process listed above with other oil combinations.
+So, if coconut oil doesn’t work for you, you can use the exact same step-by-step process listed above with other oils or oil combinations.

 In fact, the traditional oil cleansing method encourages using a blend of oils because you can reap the nourishing benefits of each.
-If you’d like to use a blend of oils, I recommend using one “astringent” oil, and one “carrier” oil.
+If you’d like to use a blend of oils, you’ll want to use an “astringent” oil, and a “carrier” oil.
 Here’s how it’s done:

 Blending Your Oils